Fragile topology in line-graph lattices with two, three, or four gapped flat bands: Introduction

 Fragile topology can also be characterized under the theory of topological quantum chemistry, which classifies topological bands by classifying all possible atomic limits based on crystallographic symmetries \cite{Po2017, Bradlyn2017, Kruthoff2017}.
 Under this theory, atomic limits are described by elementary band representations (EBRs) \cite{zak1980symmetry,zak1982band,Elcoro2017,Cano2018,Vergniory2017TQC}; while atomic bands can be written purely as a sum of EBRs, fragile topological bands cannot \cite{Po2018,Cano2018a}.
 Instead, they can be written as sums and differences of EBRs, such that the inclusion of trivial bands can render the entire set of bands trivial.
 In this work, we mainly focus on the so-called eigenvalue fragile states whose irreducible representations (irreps) in momentum space cannot be written as sums of EBRs.

-Less recently, theoretical work has also predicted that topological flat bands may give rise to fractional quantum Hall states at high temperatures or zero magnetic field \cite{Neupert2011, Wang2012, Regnault2011, Sun2011}.
-In fact, flat-band systems are highly promising for studies of strongly interacting quantum phases \cite{Leykam2018}, for example magic-angle twisted bilayer graphene \cite{Bistritzer2011}, which has also been shown theoretically to exhibit fragile topology \cite{Ahn2019, Po2019, Kang2019, Song2019, dai2019TBGLL}.
-Entire classes of lattices are known to have flat bands, for example bipartite lattices with an unequal number of vertices in each part \cite{Lieb1989} or certain types of ``line-graph lattices'' \cite{Cvetkovic2004}.
+Less recently, theoretical work has also predicted that nearly flat bands with stable topology may give rise to fractional quantum Hall states at high temperatures or zero magnetic field \cite{Neupert2011, Wang2012, Regnault2011, Sun2011}.
+However, to our knowledge no exact flat bands with stable topology have been found in lattice models.
+On the other hand, fragile topological bands can be exactly flat, for example in magic-angle twisted bilayer graphene \cite{Bistritzer2011, Ahn2019, Po2019, Kang2019, Song2019, dai2019TBGLL}.
+For exact flatness, then, fragile topological bands provide an ideal platform for studies of strongly interacting quantum phases \cite{Leykam2018}.
+Recent works \cite{Kang2019, Bultinck2020, Lian2020, Zhang2019, Liu2019} have shown that the partially filled fragile-topological flat bands in twisted bilayer graphene could form various correlated insulating phases, including the Chern insulator phase, under different parameters.
+It has also been shown that, remarkably, the Chern insulator phase originates from the fragile topology, which allows a natural choice of the Chern band basis \cite{Bultinck2020, Hejazi2020, Song2020b, Bernevig2020}.

+Entire classes of lattices are known to have exactly flat bands, for example bipartite lattices with an unequal number of vertices in each part \cite{Lieb1989} or certain types of ``line-graph lattices'' \cite{Cvetkovic2004}.
 However, apart from directly computing the representation of specific flat-band systems, it is not generally known whether these bands are topological and, if so, whether the topology is stable or fragile.